SheepyCami/Census-application-Backend-Only/README.md

 - ***

-## Testing Backend only with Postman:
+## Testing Backend with Postman - Postman Setup

----

-## Example Postman Setup:

 - In order to autherize as an admin user, you need to localize the **Headers** and enter the following 3 keys:
+- This application uses basic authentication with headers, please see the isThisAdmin.js file for more information.

 | Key          | Value            |
 | ------------ | ---------------- |